-The ACGME has identified professionalism as a core competency that is vital to the clinical practice of medicine and resident development.
+Professionalism is one of the core competencies the ACGME has identified as being vital to the clinical practice of medicine and resident development.
 The Professionalism Policy must be signed and submitted to the Residency Office.

-"Windfall" and Professionalism
+"Windfall" and Professionalism:

 Occasionally, there will be rotations where the preceptor is absent or releases the resident to leave early.
 The preceptor being absent does not excuse the resident for the day.
 When this occurs, it is the resident's duty to immediately notify the Residency Office to be assigned other duties.
 The resident is expected to be reachable by pager or cell phone during the workday, unless they have notified the Residency Office that they will be taking leave.